-Naltrexone is extremely effective in blocking opiates.
-It works by binding to some of the drug receptors in one’s brain, preventing opiates from attaching.
+Naltrexone is extremely effective in blocking opiates making it the most powerful tool in heroin habit treatment.
+Molecules of Naltrexone work by binding to some of the drug receptors in one’s brain, preventing opiates from attaching.
 If opiates are taken, they simply will have no effect and therefore are a waste of money.
-Except for that, there is a risk of heroin overdoses along with an absence of having chemical pleasure (getting high).
+Beside that, there is a risk of heroin overdoses along with an absence of being able to get high.

 Invented in the late 60-ees, Naltrexone is being implemented for more than 40 years in clinical practice.
-It is studied and tested thoroughly by FDA for the treatment of drugs and alcohol addictions.
+It is studied and tested thoroughly by the FDA for the treatment of drugs and alcohol addictions.

-Advantages of Naltrexone blocker:
+Advantages of Naltrexone tablets:

 - Simple for implementation in outpatient treatment